Tamce/ElfCI/README.md

-# CodeIgniter - RESTful expansion
+# CodeIgniter - A very simple RESTful extension
  __By ElfStack Dev Group__
+ __With Broken English__ :)
+ We also provide some other libraries like a more functional unit test class `Unit`.

 ---
 ## Summary
  This expansion for CodeIgniter is based on CodeIgniter v3.0.6.
  By using this expansion, you can create RESTful APP easily.
- Our target is fastest and easiest so we do not do so much extensions.
-We only provide you some basic methods which allows you to manage and treat different HTTP verbs quickly in your app.
+ Our target is fastest and easiest (and this extension for personal purpose) so we do not do so much extensions.
+We only provide you some basic methods which allows you to manage and treat different HTTP requests quickly in your app.

+## Functional Unit Test Class
+### Demo
+ Check Controller: `tests/Run`.
+ You can view the report through `yourdomain/tests/run`.

+### More instruction
+ None for the time being, sorry.

 ## Expanded Router
 ### Common Performance